evkx/evkx.github.io/content/models/renault/scenic/Scenic_E-Tech_electric_High_Range/_index.md

 ## User interface and control

 The Renault Scenic E-Tech electric High Range has twin screens on a shared frame mounted with brackets on the dashboard.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).

+Key screen details:

-The  screen behind the steering wheel on the left of the frame is 12.3 inches large.
-The touch screen at the right part of the shared frame is 12.3 inches large.
+- The  screen behind the steering wheel on the left of the frame is 12.3 inches large
+- The touch screen at the right part of the shared frame is 12.3 inches large

 A head-up display is an optional system that presents speed and other important driver information in front of the driver on the windshield.